Amin Mekki Medani: Elkarib & Medani

+In 1978, Amin Mekki Medani co-founded El Karib & Medani Advocates (EKM) alongside Eltigani El Karib, establishing what is widely recognized as Sudan's largest and most successful law firm.
+Based in Khartoum, the firm operates as a "one-stop shop" for legal services, specializing in corporate and commercial law, international investment, banking, and energy.
+EKM is particularly noted for its expertise in oil and gas arbitrations and represents high-profile clients including multinational corporations, development banks, and several foreign embassies.
+Consistently ranked in Band 1 by Chambers and Partners, the firm has earned numerous international accolades, including being named "Country Winner" for Sudan by The Lawyers Global for multiple consecutive years.

 “The Sudan Call”

 In December 2014, after returning from the signing of the Sudan Call held in Addis Ababa, Medani, who had signed the document as President of the Civil Society Initiative was arrested, along with Farouk Abu Eissa, Chairman of the National Consensus Forces, and others when a large number of personnel from the Sudanese National Intelligence and Security Services (NISS) agents, arrived at his home in Khartoum just before midnight on Saturday, 6 December.
 Although his family was not informed of the reasons for the arrest, it is believed he was arrested for signing, the Sudan Call, a statement signed by representatives from political and armed opposition parties across the country, to work towards the ending of the conflicts in Sudan in Darfur, South Kordofan and Blue Nile and build a foundation for a lasting democracy based on equal citizenship and comprehensive peace.
 He had been held incommunicado in an unknown location until 21 December 2014, when Medani was transferred to Kober Prison in Khartoum.
 On 22 December, Medani was finally permitted to meet with his lawyers and two days later with his family.
 On January 10, 2015, he was charged under Article 50 (undermining the constitutional system) and Article 51 (waging war against the state) in the 1991 Criminal Code.
 His trial before a special court created under the 1991 anti-terror law started on February 23.
 He was released five months later on April 9, 2015.